Pueblo Revival architecture

 The Pueblo Revival style or Santa Fe style is a regional architectural style of the Southwestern United States, which draws its inspiration from Santa Fe de Nuevo México's traditional Pueblo architecture, the Spanish missions, and Territorial Style.
 The style developed at the beginning of the 20th century and reached its greatest popularity in the 1920s and 1930s, though it is still commonly used for new buildings.
-Pueblo style architecture is most prevalent in the state of New Mexico, it is often blended with the Territorial Revival architecture.
+Pueblo traditional architecture is most prevalent in the state of New Mexico; it is often blended with Territorial Revival architecture.

 Features

 Pueblo Revival architecture imitates the appearance of traditional adobe Pueblo architecture, though other materials such as brick or concrete are often substituted.
 If adobe is not used, rounded corners, irregular parapets, and thick, battered walls are used to simulate it.
 Walls are usually stuccoed and painted in earth tones.
 Multistory buildings usually employ stepped massing similar to that seen at Taos Pueblo.
 Roofs are always flat.
 Common features of the Pueblo Revival style include projecting wooden roof beams or vigas, which sometimes serve no structural purpose, "corbels", curved—often stylized—beam supports and latillas, which are peeled branches or strips of wood laid across the tops of vigas to create a foundation (usually supporting dirt or clay) for a roof.